tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 Abandoning a carry you won a championship with is quite the gambit, but PVISION were able to prove it was a legitimate move by following up their Bangkok+Crystallis win with another trophy in Raleigh+Satanic.

 As for the rest of the team, PVISION is like an inverse Gaimin Gladiators for many fans.
 "I love their mid laner, but I hate their supports."
-9Class and Dukalis have been known to mouth off quite a bit in all chat during pro matches and it's too much for some viewers hearts.
+9Class and Dukalis have been known to mouth off quite a bit in all chat during pro matches and goodness it's too much for some viewers hearts.

 Love him or hate him, though, 9Class was by far the most interesting player of the year.
 Allow me to share some of his hero pool this season: Morphling, Leshrac, Night Stalker, Ember Spirit, Clinkz, jungle Venomancer, Chaos Knight, Slark, Terrorblade.
 I'll remind you, I'm describing heroes being played as a *4 position support*.